-RidersWest recently caught up with Chris Birch while he was on tour in Western Canada.
+RidersWest caught up with Chris Birch while he was on tour in Western Canada last summer.
 During our interview, we asked the eight-time extreme enduro champion of New Zealand what it takes to become a better off-road rider.
 Here’s what he said:

 1. Go to an off-road riding clinic

 “It doesn’t have to be mine, but it’s like any sport—if you want to get good at it quickly, you get advice and help.
 Enduros and trail riding don’t seem to be like that as much.
 It’s just get on the bike, start riding and just try and work it out.
 It’s not until (riders) get maybe two or three years into it that they think, ‘I might actually need a bit of help here.’
 At which point, they have ingrained a whole bunch of bad habits that they have to try and unlearn and correct.
 If you think you are going to start playing golf or learn to ski, most people take a lesson first and that sets them off in the right path.
 I always recommend people try to get some good help to start off with.
 The reality is if you pay for that, it’s normally better because a lot of guys will say, ‘yeah, I’ll help you out mate,’ and pass on bad habits.”

 2. Take the time to practise